Good Grief: A Way through the Holidays after a Loved One Dies

 by Katie Swafford on November 12, 2014 in

 A senior pastor struggling with his marriage.
 A worship pastor battling a pornography addiction.
 A youth pastor wrestling with depression.
 A children's pastor trying to cope with anxiety.
 A minister's spouse dealing with depression after a forced termination.
 A ministry couple struggling with a child embracing an alternative lifestyle.
-Grief, burnout, substance use, eating disorders, stress, transition, trauma, pre-marital counseling, personal growth and a host of other issues have been the subject of conversation for Texas Baptist Counseling Services... [continue]
+Grief, burnout, substance use, eating disorders, stress, transition, trauma, pre-marital counseling, personal growth and a host of other issues have been the subject of conversation for Texas Baptist Counseling Services this past year.
+Regardless of the struggle Texas Baptists find themselves walking... [continue]

 Countdown to cupcakes